haileyhansard/Data-Structures/haileys-notes.md

 ## QUEUES:
 - First In First Out.
 FIFO
 - Like a line at the pharmacy.
 The first in line gets helped, then is first to leave the line.

+#-------------------------------------
+## RECURSION:
+- Another way of thinking about iteration.
+- example: calling the function again in order to move the search along
+- (1) we need at least one base case. this will be the stopping criteria.
+When we encouter this, we stop the recursion.
+- (2) we need a way to move closer to a base case.
+- iterative solutions have these 2 requirements as well, just spelled out differently.
+- in iterative scenario: we are returning (True) when we find the target, or we have iterated through the entire array and did not find target (False).
+Looping aspect is more front and center in the iterative scenario. def search(arr, target): for n in arr: if n == target: return True return False

+    arr = [5, 17, 8, 9, 3, 14]
+    print(serach(arr, 3))

+- in recursive scenario: we are going to flip it on its head.
+If array starts out empty, we return False because target is not in there.
+If last value is target, stop and return True.
+If not, repeat the search process on the next value, return if True.
+If not, repeat the search value on the next value, return if True. def search(arr, target): if len(arr) == 0: return False if arr[-1] == target: return True return search(arr[:-1], target)

+    arr = [5, 17, 8, 9, 3, 14]
+    print(serach(arr, 3))